INtegrative bodywork

-Somatic, a derivative of the Greek word soma, means “related to the body.”
-I found bodywork, CST, somatic experiencing, yoga, and acupuncture when talk therapy fell short.
+I found bodywork, CST, somatic experiencing, yoga, and acupuncture when talk therapy reached its limits.
 These modalities helped me relax physically, which uncoupled confused patterns as my muscles and fascia melted, encouraging fluid to circulate.
-In somatic work, coupling occurs when the nervous system links sensations, emotions, images, and thoughts from a traumatic event, including birth or prenatal conditions.
-We are triggered easily.
+In somatic work, coupling occurs when the nervous system links sensations, emotions, images, and thoughts from a traumatic event.
 When the physical parts of us relax or re-engage, anything that’s stuck can move, and dysfunctional patterns change.
 It becomes clear what to do with your time and energy, so you take better care of yourself.

 Somatic Therapies add colors to your sensory palette.
 Sensations and structures are felt as distinct, saturated, fluid, and complete.